justtherightsize/empo/README.md

 export PYTHONPATH="."
 python ./src/reproduce_gen.py
 ```
-Or you can run this code:
+Or you can run this code to generate responses using the trained adapters (SFT or DPO - uncomment the adapter id you want to try):
 ```python
 from peft import PeftModel
 from transformers import BitsAndBytesConfig, AutoModelForCausalLM, AutoTokenizer, pipeline